open5e/open5e/source/monsters/tome-of-beasts/D/dragons/cave/young-cave-dragon.rst

 **Poison Breath (Recharge 5-6).** The dragon exhales a cone of black poison gas in a 30-foot cone.
-Each creature in that area must make a DC 16 Constitution saving throw, taking 45 (13d6) poison damage on a failed save and becoming poisoned if it is a creature.
-The poisoned condition lasts until the target takes a long or short rest or removes the condition with lesser restoration or comparable magic.
+Each creature in that area must make a DC 16 Constitution saving throw, taking 45 (13d6) poison damage on a failed save and becoming :ref:`srd:poisoned` if it is a creature.
+The poisoned condition lasts until the target takes a long or short rest or removes the condition with :ref:`srd:lesser-restoration` or comparable magic.
 If the save is successful, the target takes half damage and is not poisoned.

 Reactions